How To Plan An Eco-Friendly Camping Trip

 When it comes to a holiday, there’s little better for the mind, body and soul than a visit to the great outdoors.

-Getting back to basics, leaving the technology and stress of the modern world behind, and whiling away your hours in mother nature is the perfect way to recharge your batteries and get rid of any tension.
+Getting back to basics, leaving the technology and stress of the modern world behind.
+Whiling away your hours in mother nature is the perfect way to recharge your batteries and get rid of any tension.

-However, although you might view camping as eco-friendly (which it is, by and large), it can still have a bit of an impact on the environment.
-So, in order to really help the environment, we’ve found some of the top ways to plan an eco-friendly camping trip.
+Yet, although you might view camping as eco-friendly (which it is, by and large), it can still have a bit of an impact on the environment.
+So, to really help the environment, we’ve found some of the top ways to plan an eco-friendly camping trip.

 Use, reuse, recycle

-However, it’s just as important to keep up good environmental habits during your camping trip too, including reusing and recycling your belongings.
+But, it’s just as important to keep up good environmental habits during your camping trip too.
+Including reusing and recycling your belongings.

 Rather than buying special disposable paper plates, plastic cutlery, and dishcloths, pack some non-breakable crockery and some regular tea towels, along with a bucket or bowl for washing up.